Cold Case Investigations

 What is a Cold Case?

-Cold case investigations reexamine a missing persons disappearance after early leads have stalled or gone unanswered.
+Cold case investigations re-examine a missing persons disappearance after early leads have stalled or gone unanswered.
 These cases focus on reviewing records, timelines, and evidence with fresh perspective and updated methods.
 Investigators may revisit witness statements, analyze old data in new ways, or apply modern technology that was not available at the time.
 Progress often comes from careful attention to overlooked details rather than speed.

 The objective is to uncover new information that can move the case forward and bring clarity to long-standing questions.